Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Introduction

 Yet there remain some methodological roadblocks to the broad deployment of rare event algorithms across different models and different rare events.
-This paper addresses one such roadblock: a timescale overlap between the event of interest and the ensemble dispersion which is crucially necessary to sample different hypothetical versions of the event.
-There is no such overlap for long-lasting, spatially extended events such as hot or rainy \emph{seasons}---defined by large \emph{seasonal mean} temperature or precipitation amplitudes.
-Such events are already a successful application for rare event algorithms \cite{Ragone2018computation,Wouters2016rare}, as multiple successive rounds of ensemble splitting can fit into a single season and achieve extreme anomalies by essentially chaining together a sequence of moderate anomalies.
+This paper addresses one such roadblock: an overlap of timescales between ensemble dispersion and event duration.
+If the event duration is too short, the ensemble has too little time to spread out and sample the tails before the event is over.
+This is not a problem for long-lasting, spatially extended events such as hot or rainy \emph{seasons}---defined by large \emph{seasonal mean} temperature or precipitation amplitudes.
+Such events are already a successful application for rare event algorithms \cite{Ragone2018computation,Wouters2016rare}, as multiple successive rounds of ensemble splitting can fit into a single season, with enough time for dispersion between each round, so that extreme anomalies can be achieved by essentially chaining together a sequence of moderate anomalies.
 But transient events of much shorter duration don't yield so easily; na{\"i}vely applying the same perturbation protocol simply results in disappointing replication of the same moderate extreme again and again, without meaningful exploration into the far tails \cite{Lestang2020numerical,Rolland2022collapse,Finkel2024bringing}.
-This is a major limitation given that transient cyclones and antiyclones can bring heavy rain and temperature extremes that are among the most impactful extreme events for society.
+This is a major limitation given that transient cyclones and anticyclones can bring heavy rain and temperature extremes that are among the most impactful extreme events for society.